inden/Othello/README.md

 ##
 ## Replay
 ### Click the replay button next to the score.
-On the dialog window, you can decide the side before start.
+### On the dialog window, you can decide the side before start.

 <img src="https://cloud.githubusercontent.com/assets/21304543/22435743/81fc62d8-e721-11e6-97dd-6075b7955e76.png" width="300"/>

 ##
-# SDK API 19 or higher required
+### SDK API 19 or higher required
 ##
-# Technology included
+## Technology
+Custom view
+Application class extended to hold the game engine